-The University shall, or shall require that its service provider, document and implement configuration management and change control practices so that changes to the IT environment do not compromise existing security controls.
+The University shall document and implement configuration management and change control practices so that changes to the IT environment do not compromise existing security controls.

 11 GLOSSARY

 Access: The ability to use, modify or affect an information system or to gain physical entry to an area or location.